 Title Who needs to upload this document Statement of Purpose (SoP) A SoP is required for every service.
 CIW have produced a guide to compiling a Statement of Purpose and a template that you may find useful, however it is not mandatory to use the template.
 Floor Plans Floor plans of premises with measurements in meters.
-CIW have compiled a guide for drafting plans of the premises with measurements in square metres 250107-CCP-floor-plans-guidance-en.pdf Certificates relating to professional and first aid qualifications relevant to looking after children under the age of 12 years Child minder and Person in Charge (PIC) - mandatory Registered Person (RP) and Responsible Individual (RI)- optional Medical Reference Every child minder, RP, RI and PIC Social Services Department enquiry consent form - signed and dated Registered persons - child minder and day care The following Policies and Procedures - YOU WILL ONLY BE ABLE TO UPLOAD ONE DOCUMENT UNDER EACH HEADING: • Behaviour Management Policy • Lost/missing/not collected child procedure Child minders, the lead RP (where there are multiple RPs), the lead RI (where there are multiple RIs)
+CIW have compiled a guide for drafting plans of the premises with measurements in square metres 250107-CCP-floor-plans-guidance-en.pdf Certificates relating to professional and first aid qualifications relevant to looking after children under the age of 12 years Child minder and Person in Charge (PIC) - mandatory Registered Person (RP) and Responsible Individual (RI)- optional Medical Reference If you experience difficulty Every child minder, RP, RI and PIC obtaining a medical reference please contact CIW for assistance.
+Social Services Department enquiry consent form - signed and dated Registered persons - child minder and day care The following Policies and Procedures - YOU WILL ONLY BE ABLE TO UPLOAD ONE DOCUMENT UNDER EACH HEADING: • Behaviour Management Policy • Lost/missing/not collected child procedure Child minders, the lead RP (where there are multiple RPs), the lead RI (where there are multiple RIs)